While there’s no cure for the disease, a little education can go a long way.

 People with sickle cell anemia will also undergo routine blood transfusions, which increases the number of regular blood cells in the body to make it easier for oxygen and nutrients to be delivered to major organs.
 But because your body will continue to make sickle-shaped blood cells, this is only a temporary solution and must be done at regular intervals.

-How AnemoCheck Mobile Can Help Those with Sickle Cell Anemia
+How AnemoCheck Can Help Those with Sickle Cell Anemia

-And because we know iron is present in hemoglobin, a great way to check your iron levels would be with AnemoCheck Mobile.
+And because we know iron is present in hemoglobin, a great way to check your iron levels would be with AnemoCheck.
 Simply take a fingernail selfie and you’ll have an instant reading.